-There are some issues with the defensive interval ratio.
-The estimating the cash required on daily basis is a complex task.
-Some days a company might require a large amount of cash i.e. large payment to suppliers or employees.
+There are some drawbacks of the defensive interval ratio too.
+Estimating the cash required on a daily basis is a complex task.
+Some days a company might require a large amount of cash, i.e., large payments to suppliers or employees.
 Some days the amount of cash required is not so significant.
-This irregularity makes DIR less accurate measure.
+This irregularity makes DIR a less accurate measure.

 Also, the data used for calculating liquid assets is affected by many other factors.
 Cash and account receivable keep changing with new transactions throughout the year.
-Hence, this ratio should be used cautiously otherwise it might not reflect the economic reality of the company.
+Hence, this ratio should be used cautiously; otherwise, it might not reflect the company’s economic reality.